helloworld-chhanda/Movie-Today/README.md

 # Movie Today 🎬

-Movie Today is a movie recommender system designed to help users discover films tailored to their preferences.
+Movie Today is a movie recommendation system designed to help users discover films tailored to their preferences.
 Leveraging advanced recommendation algorithms and the TMDB movie metadata dataset, this project offers insightful suggestions and a smooth user experience for movie enthusiasts.

 ## Table of Contents